toddm92/aws/scripts/shell/ebs-snapshot/README.md

 <b>A Snapshot will be removed only after meeting all of the following:</b>
 <ul>
  <li> The snapshot status equals "complete"
- <li> It has the description, "Automated snapshot"
+ <li> Snapshot has the description, "Automated snapshot"
- <li> It's older than the specified retention period/date
+ <li> The snapshot is older than the specified retention period/date
 </ul>

 <b>Usage:</b>